mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/README.md

 [/Site:](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/tree/main/site)
 The site folder contains the app.js file that builds the Leaflet webmap.
 It also contains various python files used to create the walksheds.
-- [styles.css](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/blob/main/site/styles.css )is the css file that structures my index.html and styles its elements.
+- [styles.css](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/blob/main/site/styles.css ) is the css file that structures my index.html and styles its elements.
 Also contains the style classes for the webmap and its legend.
 - [Compute_walksheds.py](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/blob/main/site/compute_walksheds.py) contains the algorithm used to associate crossings to the relevant network file, construct a network graph using the networkx package, calculate the road segments that are within 400m and 800m of the origin point, and then generate a new reachable_lines_XXXm.geojson file containing these features (and a backup).
 - [Walkshed_summaries.py](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/blob/main/site/walkshed_summaries.py) reads the reachable_lines_XXXm.geojson file and sums together the lengths of the walkshed segments to generate the total length of network in the walkshed, which is then exported into walkshed_network_lengths.csv (see /data file explanations)
     - [mergingplaces_walksheds.py](https://github.com/mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/blob/main/site/mergingplaces_walkshed.py) then attributes these sums to the crossings (places.geojson) in order to be able to display these attributes on the webmap.